At Natures Images, we always select the right time and the right locations, working with the best wildlife photographers and guides in the business.

 Itinerary Open +Close -

-Day 1: We travel to Trondheim (we will advise you on our flight recommendations) where we will be met by our Norwegian Guide Ole Martin Dahl.
+Day 1: We travel to Trondheim (we will advise you on the flight recommendations) where we will be met by our Norwegian Guide Ole Martin Dahl.
 Ole then drives us (about 3 hours) to our base in Flatanger for the duration of the trip.
-Over dinner we’ll discuss the priorities and options for the coming days.
+Over dinner, we’ll discuss the priorities and options for the coming days.

-Day 8: We are all booked on the same initial flight out of Trondheim and will head to the airport in the morning.
+Day 8: We return to Trondheim and will head to the airport in the morning for our flights.

 What our customers say

 “My expectations of the holiday far exceeded them”

 “The structure, content and pace of the holiday was perfect”

 “This was a fantastic holiday and exceeded my hopes”